 Wellbeing appointments are available between 09:00am - 6:00pm term time and between 09:00 - 5:00pm over the summer and Christmas holidays.

-All appointments will be held in one of the Wellbeing and Disability Services private Advice Rooms.
-These are located on Level 4 of Student Central.
 We offer ongoing support as needed and we can also refer you to specialist organisations that may be able to offer tailored support and advice specific to your personal needs.
 If you're based off campus for a period of time you can request a telephone appointment when you book at the iPoint.
 You will need to provide a current contact number and we will schedule a suitable time for the appointment to take place.

 The University offers short-term counselling for students.
 This is a specific brief psychological intervention that can help a person to gain greater insight to their current difficulties.
 This might include the impact of current and historical issues, as well as plans for the future.
 If you would like to better understand why you think and feel the way you do, and gain some insight to repeating or distressing patterns of behaviour, counselling may be for you.